spatie/dropbox-api/README.md

 $client = new Spatie\Dropbox\Client($authorizationToken);
 ```

-or alternatively you can authetnicate as an App using your App Key & Secret.
+or alternatively you can authenticate as an App using your App Key & Secret.

 ```php
 $client = new Spatie\Dropbox\Client([$appKey, $appSecret]);